openstack/charm-glance/README.md

 ## Ceph backed storage

 In this configuration, Glance uses Ceph based object storage to provide scalable, resilient storage of images.
 This configuration assumes that you have already deployed Ceph using the ceph charm:

     juju deploy glance
     juju add-relation glance keystone
     juju add-relation glance mysql
     juju add-relation glance nova-cloud-controller
-    juju add-relation glance ceph
+    juju add-relation glance ceph-mon

 This configuration can also be used to support Glance in HA/Scale-out deployments.

-NOTE: Glance acts as a Ceph client in this case which requires IP (L3) connectivity to ceph monitors and OSDs.
-For MAAS-based deployments this can be addressed with network spaces (see the relevant section below).
+> **Note**: Glance acts as a Ceph client in this case which requires IP (L3) connectivity to Ceph monitors and OSDs.
+For MAAS-based deployments this can be addressed with network spaces (see section 'Network spaces' below).

 ## High availability